 - A. Annual Meeting.
 The Annual Meeting is the first meeting in January held after the newly elected Supervisors qualify for the office by taking the oath and meeting any other requirements of State law, and the first meeting held in January of each succeeding year.
 At the Annual Meeting, the Board: - 1.
 Elect Officers.
 Elects a Chair and a Vice-Chair. - Designate Clerks.
 Designates a Clerk of the Board ("Clerk") and one or more Deputy Clerks who serve at the pleasure of the Board, and who have the duties stated in Virginia Code § 15.2-1539 and any additional duties set forth in resolutions of the Board as adopted from time to time.
 (Virginia Code § 15.2-1416) - 3.
 Establish Schedule for Regular Meetings.
-Establishes the days, times, places (if applicable), and how the public may access and participate in the meeting for regular meetings of the Board for that year.
-(Virginia Code § 15.2-1416) The then-current continuity of government ordinance adopted by the Board pursuant to Virginia Code § 15.2-1413 governs how the public may access and participate in the meeting if the public is not physically attending. - 4.
+Establishes the days, time, and place of regular meetings when the Board is physically assembled, and how the public may attend a hybrid or virtual meeting by electronic communication means.
+(Virginia Code § 15.2-1416). - 4.
 Adopt Rules and Policies.
 Adopts Rules of Procedure and Policies that will apply in the calendar year, subject to amendment under Rule 12. - B. Regular Meetings.
 Regular Meetings are those meetings established at the Annual Meeting to occur on specified days and at specified times and places, with instructions for how the public may connect to the meeting by electronic communication means. - 1.
 Regular Meeting Falling on a Holiday.
 If any day established as a Regular Meeting day falls on a legal holiday, the meeting scheduled for that day will be held on the next regular business day without action of any kind by the Board.
 (Virginia Code § 15.2-1416) - 2.
 Adjourning a Regular Meeting.
 Without further public notice, the Board may adjourn a Regular Meeting from day to day, from time to time, or from place to place, but not beyond the time fixed for the next Regular Meeting, until the business of the Board is complete.
 (Virginia Code § 15.2-1416) If a quorum was not established or was lost during the meeting, the Supervisors present may only adjourn the meeting (See also Rules 7(B), (C), and (D)).